 So that gives you a pretty good idea of the distribution of flowers from a single cross, eh?
 You kind of end up with a blended range of outcomes; some that look similar to the parents, and a bunch that look quite different than the parents.
 I love the white and green flowers the most, but I expect as future seedlings bloom, I’ll continue to see more variation.

-If you’re curious, the flowers are also fragrant; they are very similar to Phalaenopsis bellina, and have that bright lemon smell that is reminiscent of fruitloops!
+If you’re curious, the flowers are also fragrant; they smell very similar to Phalaenopsis bellina, with a bright lemon smell that is reminiscent of fruitloops or even cleaning detergent.